-Whereas most businesses divvy up their profits based on the number of shares someone holds, co-ops and credit unions share profits among their members based on a method and calculation determined by the members themselves, often on the basis of how much they use the co-op. , Co-ops also tend to invest a share of their profits in improving service to members and promoting the well-being of their communities.
-Co-ops can be used as powerful tools to address issues of poverty in marginalized communities by creating social, human and financial capital, building networks, and generating economic benefits.
+Whereas most businesses divvy up their profits based on the number of shares someone holds, co-ops and credit unions share profits among their members based on a method and calculation determined by the members themselves, often on the basis of how much they use the co-op or social enterprise.
+These organizations also tend to invest a share of their profits in improving service to members and promoting the well-being of their communities.
+Co-ops and social enterprises can be used as powerful tools to address issues of poverty in marginalized communities by creating social, human and financial capital, building networks, and generating economic benefits.

 Co-operative Business Investor-owned Business Non-Profit Organization

 Ownership The share is listed in the member’s name.